OpenXiangShan/xs-env/README.md

 > Run Synthesis, Implementation, Generate Bitstream
 ```

-Step 4: Write Bitstream to FPGA.
+Step 4: Write bitstream and workload to FPGA.
 ```shell
 ## Step1: Write bitstream to FPGA
 # LOCAL_ENV: 1 to use local scripts with sudo permission